mountainMath/cansim/README.md

 ### Caching

 As many CANSIM table downloads can be quite large in size, the cansim package will temporarily cache data for the duration of the current R session.
 This reduces unnecessary waiting when recompiling code.
+You can also set up an explicit cache location that will be persistent across sessions by setting `options(cache_path="your_cache_path")` in your .Rprofile.

 ### Basic Usage